 Argument Value

-destination: the root window of screen 0, or the root window of the appropriate screen if the manager is managing a screen-specific resource

-propogate: False

 event-mask: StructureNotify

 event: ClientMessage

 type: MANAGER

 format: 32

 data[0] ^a timestamp

 data[1]: manager selection atom

-data[2]: the window owning the se- lection
+data[2]: the window owning the selection

 data[3]: manager-selection-specific data

 data[4]: manager-selection-specific data

 ^a We use the notation data[n] to indicate the n th element of the LISTofINT8, LISTofINT16, or LISTofINT32 in the data field of the ClientMessage, according to the format field.
 The list is indexed from zero.